Skip to main content

 New Hampshire Civil Statute of Limitations Laws

-Civil statutes of limitations set the maximum amount of time that a plaintiff has to start a legal proceeding from the date of an alleged offense.
+Civil statutes of limitations set the maximum period of time that a plaintiff has to start a legal proceeding from the date of an alleged offense.
 These time limits ensure the integrity and "freshness" of physical evidence and witness testimony.
 They also discourage the indefinite threat of lawsuits.
+In personal injury claims, this period of time is crucial to consider.

 The discovery rule is the main exception to the time limits on civil lawsuits.
 According to this rule, the statute of limitations does not begin to run at the time of the injury.
 Instead, it starts when the plaintiff discovers or reasonably should have discovered the injury.